 Our approach to Reward

-At Tesco, we have 360,000 colleagues worldwide, including 300,000 in the UK.
+At Tesco, we have 345,000 colleagues worldwide, including 300,000 in the UK.
 All our colleagues serve customers in a variety of roles and all using different skills and expertise.
+We want to be an employer of choice - ensuring everyone feels welcome, working with colleagues on their development and long-term careers at Tesco, and offering competitive pay rates and benefits that are sustainable for our colleagues and for our business.

 For every role in the business, we apply the same principles of Reward.
 These are applied across our whole reward package, which includes a number of benefits as well as the basic rate of pay.